samuelbalogh/aws-cert-dva-c01/README.md

 ### Streams

 When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
 Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in near real time.

+#### Stream view types

+Represents the DynamoDB Streams configuration for a table in DynamoDB.
+When an item in the table is modified, `StreamViewType` determines what information is written to the stream for this table.
+Valid values for StreamViewType are:

+- `KEYS_ONLY` - Only the key attributes of the modified item are written to the stream.
+- `NEW_IMAGE` - The entire item, as it appears after it was modified, is written to the stream.
+- `OLD_IMAGE` - The entire item, as it appeared before it was modified, is written to the stream.
+- `NEW_AND_OLD_IMAGES` - Both the new and the old item images of the item are written to the stream.

 ### DynamoDB Streams and AWS Lambda Triggers